FrancescoTranquillo/FrancescoTranquillo.github.io/_posts/2019-08-23-Thesis-complete.md

 ![latex equations and resulting printed equations](/assets/img/eq.png)

 2. An .rmd file is a plain text document in which one can insert *code chunks* of different programming language (Python, R) in order to make...anything you could do with some code.
 In my thesis, I've used some R code chunks in order to build plots and tables (as in the picture below).
 The orange box represents the plain text of the thesis.
-The code chunk, in the green box, is where I put all the R code needed to plot the bar plot using ggplot.
+The code chunk, in the green box, is where I put all the R code needed to create the bar plot.
 No need to build the plot on a new R script and exporting the resulting image in a file: **everything I need is already in the chapter file, ready to be modified if needed**.

 ![R code chunk and the resulting plot.
 Rmarkdown FTW!]( /assets/img/sdd.png)